filipakkad/react-shiny-template/README.md

 3. The `React` app can be almost totally independent from `Shiny` (except initial WebSocket-based URL exchange) which:
     - makes the potential backend replacement much easier.
     - allows for concurrent development of the UI (e.g. by `React` developer) and server logic in `Shiny`.

-4. Apart from a WebSocket `Shiny` offers session-scoped REST API out of the box.
+4. Apart from a WebSocket `Shiny` offers session-scoped HTTP API out of the box.

-5. Such setup is pretty hard to implement on the existing projects, so one could consider it when starting a new one.
+5. Such setup seems to be pretty hard to implement on the existing/grown up projects, so one could consider it when starting a new one.

+6. `React` ecosystem offers huge amount of cool features you can use directly in your `Shiny` app!